Sight translator with patient - Valley Community Interpreters

 Our Mission

-Valley Community Interpreters (VCI) is committed to increasing language access in health, social, and educational systems in New Mexico.
-VCI accomplishes this by providing interpreter training and language services that meet national standards to improve the quality of life for Limited English Proficient (LEP) populations.
+Valley Community Interpreters (VCI) commits to improving language access in health, social service, and educational systems by providing interpreter training, language services and by informing policy to improve the quality of life for New Mexicans, immigrants and refugees with limited English proficiency.

 VCI Staff